universal-cnpq-edc/msa/README.md

 +  *n*: number of objects
 +  *q*: number of queries

-The next lines give the reference objects, objects and queries (all given as array of *dim* integers).
+The next lines give the reference objects, objects and queries (all given as an array of *dim* integers).

 ### Input example:
 ```